IanStafford/banjo-wombat/flooxsNotes.md

 We can create a continuity equation for the SiN potentially and throw some charge in the insulator and potentially create a pseudo-diode model

 It would require significant reworking of how FLOOXS handles insulators as we make assumptions about no charge transport in insulators

+## 6/18/25 Ideas
+Studies show that when Bi impacts on the gate there is a massive threshold voltage shift.
+This is not good for matching the experimental data, and we can deduce that the ions do not penetrate the whole gate directly.
+Due to the fields the device experiences under heavy DC bias, the Bi ion likely gets swept away.
+Maybe to the drain region?
+Modelling filaments will involve inserting material strips/regions with higher conductivity or traps.
+It will likely span down into the GaN buffer, or at least we assume so due to TRIM plots.
+We implement defect characteristics potential.
+We can interrupt the heterojunction with a spatially confined interface charge.
+Will learn more about where the current is going soon.

+Try putting GaN in the new regions and dope it heavily.

+## New idea
+What if there is a virtual gate forming from traps caused by the strike path of the heavy ion?
+The fluences are low but really are of no consequence.
+We can find a model for vacancies produced by a single ion strike, throw them into a deck and see if the drain-> source field is producing such a virtual gate by flooding the traps with more charge than the gate can repel.